 Introduction to Internal Audit

-Internal audit is the process of which food safety systems are analyzed against the written program to ensure the program is properly implemented.
+Internal audit is the process by which food safety systems are analyzed against the written program to ensure the program is implemented correctly.
 Internal audit is a required component to meet food safety audit requirements for GFSI recognized certification schemes such as SQF, BRC and FSSC 22000.

 It is recommended that the internal audits are conducted by another department independent from the audited department.
 This makes perfect sense as it eliminates bias from the inspector.
-However, these also create multiple challenges for completing internal audit including a high level of commitment from another department, etc.
+However, these also create multiple challenges for completing the internal audit, including a high level of commitment from another department, etc.

 The Drawback of Internal Audit

-Internal audit is a highly resource-intensive process, which often is managed by Quality Assurance Managers, on top of their normal day-to-day firefighting activities.
-As such, internal audit inherited the challenges of a project management which include
+Internal audit is a highly resource-intensive process, which often is managed by Quality Assurance Managers on top of their normal day-to-day firefighting activities.
+As such, internal audit inherited the challenges of project management, which include

-- Borrowing the right personnel that is capable to perform the task from another department or training personnel
+- Borrowing the right personnel that is capable of performing the task from another department or training personnel

 - Creating scope management for the project team